kottster/kottster/README.md

 #### 4. Start building your app:

-- Generate pages for viewing and managing data in your database.
+- Add pages for viewing and managing data in your database.
-- Or, create and customize pages from scratch.
+- Or, build fully custom pages from scratch.

 #### 5. [Deploy your app](https://docs.kottster.app/deploying) when it's ready.